Gnarly (song): Live performances

+The choreography for "Gnarly" was arranged by Katseye's performance directors, Sohey Sugihara and Grant Gilmore.
 Katseye first performed "Gnarly" on the May 1 broadcast of M Countdown.
 They then performed on Music Bank on May 2, Show!
 Music Core on May 3, and Inkigayo on May 4.
 While promoting in South Korea, the group also performed "Gnarly" on Studio Choom.

 Katseye's first North American performance of the song was during their set at Wango Tango 2025.
-On June 21, they performed "Gnarly" at the 2025 Kids' Choice Awards.
+On June 21, they performed the clean version of "Gnarly" at the 2025 Kids' Choice Awards.
 They also performed the song at the 2025 MTV Video Music Awards pre-show on September 7.
+At the 68th Annual Grammy Awards, Katseye performed the song along with a dance break that was included in the Best New Artist medley, which also marked the group's last television performance before Manon's hiatus.